microsoft/azure-shortcuts-for-java/README.md

 1. Create a directory for the workspace
 2. In that workspace directory, run `mvn -Declipse.workspace=. eclipse:configure-workspace`
-3. In the project directory, after `git-clone`, run `mvn eclipse:eclipse`
+3. In the project directory, after `git-clone`, run `mvn eclipse:eclipse -DdownloadSources=true -DdownloadJavadocs=true`
 4. In Eclipse, use  the workspace folder created earlier, and import the project into it (don't copy)
 5. Using Eclipse's **Configure Build Path** dialog for the project, on the **Source** tab, use **Add Folder...** to select the `src` folder of the project